kurniacf/kurniacf/README.md

   </a>
 </p>

-I am a curious person and want to learn many things (Backend Developer 👨‍💻, Frontend Web Developer 🖼, or Graphic Designer 🎨) depending on what the project requires.
+I am a curious person and want to learn many things (Backend Developer 👨‍💻, Frontend Developer 🖼, Machine Learning and Artificial Intelligence 🤖, Data Analythics and Data Data Science 📊, Graphic Designer 🎨, and Enterprise IT 📚) depending on what the project requires.
 I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.
 <br/>
 <br/>